Balonowy/NitrousCalendar/README.md

 This small program allows me to keep track of my Nitrous Oxide usage.
 It reminds me about taking vitamin B12 and suggests pauses, when I overuse gas.
 I decided to publish it, so everyone can use it and contribute.
 How to use it?

 #### Tabs and calendar
 You can choose a different month by changing the selected tab.
 By default, the current month will be selected.
 Below tabs, you can see a button for every day from that selected month.
 Clicking the button will cause a context menu to pop-up.
 Use the menu items according to your B12/N2O use.
-Your choices will be stored in `Calendar.v1` file, which will be placed inside your current working directory.
+Your choices will be stored in `Calendar.txt` file, which will be placed inside your current working directory.

 #### Top right corner
 Here you will see a small tip about you laughing gas use.